 3) Murder is something that is immoral and should be illegal.

 4) It needs to be established that abortion is tantamount to murder.
-Pro-lifers consider murder to be the unjustified killing of an innocent person.

 “The baby has not been sleeping for more than a couple of hours at any one time, and both of you are exhausted and desperately need a break.
 So you decide to take a two week vacation, just the two of you.
 But instead of making arrangements for the baby, you prepare enough bottles of formula for two weeks and you stack two week’s worth of diapers in the nursery.
 You then kiss your baby goodbye and leave.
 Upon your return, who do you think would be there to “greet” you?
 Angry neighbors, incensed relatives, Child Protective Services, and the police — all of those, and possibly others, would be very interested to see you on your return.“